riverrun/openmaize/CONTRIBUTING.md

 ## Ways you can contribute

 * Find bugs
-* Help support more database adapters when making the Ecto query
 * Add to, or improve, the documentation
 * Add further plugs / checks you think might be useful